top of page

 • Environmental and Geotechnical Soils Reports

-• Local government fees and costs for rezoning, development, and building permits/agreements
+• Local government fees and costs for rezoning, bylaw amendments, development, and building permits/agreements

-• Preliminary architectural design costs and fees to obtain rezoning, development and building permits
+• Architectural design costs and fees to obtain rezoning, bylaw amendments, development and building permits

-• Preliminary legal and accounting costs to obtain rezoning, development, and building permits
+• Legal and accounting costs and fees to obtain rezoning, bylaw amendments, development and building permits

 Ineligible Activities

-Construction, demolitions, renovations, or repairs to an existing residential building.
+Construction, demolitions, renovations, or repairs to an existing building.

 Application Process: